 Advance Directives – An Important Part of Estate Planning

-Advance directives are your formal instructions that are used if you are unable to provide instructions, usually because of disability or illness.
-These are important for people of any age, so please make sure you have prepared these documents, and tell your children and parents to take care of this important business.
+Advance directives are your formal instructions used if you cannot provide instructions, usually because of disability or illness.
+These are important documents for people of any age, so please ensure you have prepared them, and tell your children and parents to be sure they prepared their own advance directives.

-The durable power of attorney is a document that gives another person the power to act on your behalf when you cannot.
-You can make it as broad or limited as you desire.
-You select a person you trust the most (typically a family member) to execute your affairs on your behalf such as paying bills, selling property and transacting business.
+An AHCD combines the Medical Power of Attorney and Living Will (Nos.
+2 and 3 described below) to let you give instructions and also designate someone else to make decisions for you if needed.
+This document gives another person the power to act on your behalf when you are incapacitated.
+You can make this document as broad or limited as you want, but it covers at least your financial matters.
+You select a trusted person (typically a family member) to execute your affairs when you are unable to do so.
+For example, if you are in the hospital, you might need someone to pay your bills, sell property and sign legal papers on your behalf.
 Without such a document, your bank or securities firm or the title company will not accept any instructions from your family on your behalf.
-In fact, the family would need to go to court, and receive a ruling to act in your behalf.
+In fact, the family would need to go to court and receive a ruling to act in your behalf.
 This can be a very expensive, slow and unnecessary process.

-The other most common document is the health care power of attorney, which empowers another person to make medical decisions when you cannot.
+This document gives another person the power to make medical decisions when you are incapacitated.
 For example, someone may need to decide which procedure would be best in discussions with your doctor or whether a certain operation should be performed.
-It is not the same as a Living Will.
+It is not the same as a Living Will (below).